gnif/LookingGlass/doc/build.rst

    `Host` in this context refers to the `Looking Glass (LG) host server application`, to which the LG client connects to, it thus does not refer to the `host OS`!

    A common setup is to have a `host OS` running a `guest VM`.
 In such a setup the `client application` runs on the `host OS`; and the `host application` on the `guest VM`.

-   The term `Host application` was choosen over `Guest application`, because LG can be run in a VM to VM configuration, in which case both Host Application and Client Application are run inside VM Guests.
+   The term `Host application` was chosen over `Guest application`, because LG can be run in a VM to VM configuration, in which case both Host Application and Client Application are run inside VM Guests.